KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 ## Note Consistency Within Series

 Note format may vary across the corpus, but within a single document or multi-part series, the format should remain stable.
-Mixing `### Note on [Topic]` and `> **Note on [Topic]:**` patterns within one work is permissible only where the formats serve structurally distinct functions (e.g., major doctrinal notes positioned as primary structural elements versus brief annotations embedded within a section).
+Mixing `### Note on [Topic]` and `> **Note on [Topic]:**` patterns within one work is permissible only where the formats serve structurally distinct functions (e.g., major doctrinal notes positioned as primary structural elements contra brief annotations embedded within a section).

 ---